 Thank you for your response.
 [To the question about the Breslov 'beis din''s psak against Rav Berland and his community.]

-Thank you for your response, as it’s giving me an opportunity to demonstrate just how deceitful, conniving and frankly plain evil the people who are persecuting Rav Berland actually are.
+Thank you for your response, as it’s giving me an opportunity to demonstrate just how deceitful, and conniving the people who are persecuting Rav Berland actually are.

 You are obviously well-versed in the Halachot of Beis Din, so you must know that it’s against halacha for: